jitani04/ecostyle/README.md

 # Sustainable Fashion Assistant

-# Step 1: Clone the repository using the project's Git URL.
+# Step 1: Clone the repository
 * git clone https://github.com/jitani04/ecostyle.git

-# Step 2: Navigate to the project directory.
+# Step 2: Navigate to the project directory
 * cd ecostyle

-# Step 3: Install the necessary dependencies.
+# Step 3: Install the necessary dependencies
 * npm install

-# Step 4: Ensure you have the proper .env file to connect to the Supabase, it should have the following:
+# Step 4: Ensure you have the proper .env file
+To connect to the Supabase, it should have the following:
 * VITE_SUPABASE_PROJECT_ID
 * VITE_SUPABASE_PUBLISHABLE_KEY
 * VITE_SUPABASE_URL
 * SUPABASE_SECRET_KEY
 * VITE_RECOMMEND_API_URL="http://localhost:8000/search"

-* to access our database, reach out and we can provide the keys
+Note: to access our database, please reach out and we can provide the keys

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 4: Start the development server
+The following commands use auto-reloading and provide an instant preview:
 * cd frontend
 * npm run build

 After the build completes, the output will be in `frontend/dist/` In Chrome/Edge/Brave open Extensions -> Load unpacked and select the `frontend/dist/` folder.

 # Step 4: Run the backend server
 * cd backend